Iranian National Observatory

 Iranian National Observatory (INO) is an Iranian astronomical observatory inaugurated in 2021.
-It has reported the capture of its first light on 15 October 2022 upon the commissioning of the home-grown optical telescope with a primary mirror of 3.4 m, making it by far the country's largest astronomical research facility.
+It has reported the capture of its first light on 15 October 2022 upon the commissioning of INO340, a home-grown optical telescope with a primary mirror of 3.4 m, making it by far the country's largest astronomical research facility.

 Background

 The project aimed at the construction of observing facilities for astronomical research and education purpose.
 The primary goal is the design and construction of a 4 m-class optical telescope and other smaller observing facilities to respond to a growing demand.
 INO is executed at the Institute for Research in Fundamental Sciences (IPM), one of the leading research institutes in fundamental sciences in Iran.